LittleFox2024/Code-871/README.md

 1. Main file:
   - None
 3. Execute command:
-  - Make sure this works right.
-I've got the code but haven't uploaded it yet.
   - Ensure its secure
 3. Generate:
   - Figure out how to create a file like Linux "touch"